How Many Times Has El Chapo Escaped From Prison

 The extradition of El Chapo to the United States in 2017 sparked debate about the effectiveness of extradition policies in combating drug trafficking.
 Some argue that extradition is a valuable tool for bringing high-profile criminals to justice and preventing them from continuing their illicit activities from behind bars.
 Others contend that extradition can undermine national sovereignty and may not be the most effective way to address the underlying problems of drug trafficking.

 Despite these debates, there is a growing consensus on the importance of international cooperation in combating drug cartels.
-This includes sharing intelligence, coordinating law enforcement efforts, and providing assistance to countries that are struggling to combat drug trafficking.
+Also, this includes sharing intelligence, coordinating law enforcement efforts, and providing assistance to countries that are struggling to combat drug trafficking.
 The case of El Chapo highlights the transnational nature of drug cartels and the need for a coordinated global response.

 Popular Opinion and Media Representation